syncfusion-content/blazor-docs/blazor/heatmap-chart/getting-started.md

 # Getting Started with Blazor HeatMap Chart Component

 This section briefly explains how to include a `HeatMap Chart` in your Blazor Server-Side application.
-Refer to the [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) for the introduction and configuring the common specifications.
+Refer to the [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/) for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application